SAwandya/event-management-system/README.md

 mvn spring-boot:run

 Usage

 1. Open your browser and navigate to http://127.0.0.1:5173/ to access the frontend.
 2. Use the interface to create and manage events and attendees.

 API Endpoints

 Events
-GET /events - Retrieve all events
+-GET /events - Retrieve all events
-POST /event - Create a new event
+-POST /event - Create a new event
-PUT /events/{id} - Update an existing event
+-PUT /events/{id} - Update an existing event
-DELETE /events/{id} - Delete an event
+-DELETE /events/{id} - Delete an event

 Attendees
-POST /event/{id}/attendee - Register an attendee for an event
+-POST /event/{id}/attendee - Register an attendee for an event

 Contact
-Created by Sachila awandya manamperi - feel free to contact me!
+-Created by Sachila awandya manamperi - feel free to contact me!